-Following on from the podcast interview I did for Hospitality Mavericks (link here), I have been reflecting on what we talked about and how it all seems to revolve around what it takes to create a successful restaurant.
-Here is a summary of 6 key things we covered;
+Following on from the podcast interview I did for Hospitality Mavericks (link here), I have been reflecting on what we talked about and how it all seems to revolve around what makes a restaurant successful.
+Here is a summary of 6 key things we covered:

 It all starts with this.
 It’s a pretty basic question, so basic in fact that it often gets skipped over – what is the point of your restaurant or new concept?
 What are you adding to the world and what is your ambition?
 Do you want to be the best local restaurant serving a community?
 Or do you want to bring a new take on an unloved cuisine to the whole world?
 How do you want to make people feel?
-What group people do you seek to serve?
+What group of people do you seek to serve?
 Having an answer to each of those questions is key to becoming a successful restaurant owner.

 If you just want to start a burger restaurant because it seems quite simple and you think you might make some money, that isn’t going to cut it.
-If you waYour chances of success will be greatly increased if you have a single organising principle to build around.
+But, your chances of running a successful restaurant will be greatly increased if you have a single organising principle to build around.

 The DNA of your brand